olawuyio/snake290/README.md

 ##### Daren Liang

 In regards to the code, I've contributed to the logic components.
 I worked on implementing the board and food classes, as well as, handling move events for the player class which interacts with the board and food classes.
 I have also contributed to the main game class and have implemented methods for modifying the state of the game (ex. quitting the game).
-For the README, I've contributed to the installation steps section, adding screenshots and committing the license file.
+For the README, I've contributed to the installation steps section, adding screenshots, committing the license file and formatting the general structure.

 ##### Oyinkan Olawuyi